 Male.
 Cells of the male gonad also rearrange to resemble the adult form, with somatic gonad cells towards the posterior and germ cells displaced to the anterior.
 At about the L1/L2 molt, the gonad extends, but only at one end, and is led by the linker cell (Antebi et al., 1997).
 Approximately at the mid-L2 stage, the linker cell halts and reorients to move dorsally.

-Morphologically, dauer larvae are very thin (with a length-width ratio of about 30:1) and have a thick, altered cuticle (IntroFIG 8E and IntroFIG 8B) (see Cuticle System).
-The buccal cavity is sealed by a cuticular block, the gut cells have a dark appearance and the pharyngeal and intestinal lumens are shrunken, with small and indistinct microvilli in the intestine.
-The excretory gland lacks secretory granules, although the excretory pore remains open.
+Morphologically, dauer larvae are very thin (with a length-width ratio of about 30:1) and have a thick, altered cuticle (DCutFIG 1 and DCutFIG 2) (see Cuticle System and Dauer Cuticle).
+The buccal cavity is sealed by a cuticular block (DCutFIG 4), the gut cells have a dark appearance and the pharyngeal and intestinal lumens are shrunken (DPhaFIG 4), with small and indistinct microvilli in the intestine (see Dauer Pharynx and Dauer Intestine).
+The excretory gland lacks secretory granules, although the excretory pore remains open (see Dauer Excretory).
 The gonad of the dauer is arrested at the L2 stage (IntroFIG 8E) (Cassada and Russell, 1975; Riddle, 1988; Sulston, 1988).